RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 radiologist to critically review MRI/CT imaging.

-placed under document control, RQMIS assisted two well respected
+placed under document control, RQMIS assisted two well-respected

 clinical sites in preparing IRB submissions.
 In addition, RQMIS